 - Course Materials- Creation of stable links for course-related readings; print materials placed on Reserve within the Stamps Reading Room

 Serving as a key teaching and learning resource for the Harvard University community, Special Collections and Archives provides a range of course services for the undergraduate and graduate student body.

 - Case support - Identification and presentation of original materials in the HBS classroom to illuminate an HBS case

 - Hands-on Special Collections experience - Class sessions in Special Collections and Archives or in the classroom with faculty- or archivist-selected collection material

 - Class presentation - Customized presentations focused on specific curriculum goals using original rare materials

 - Background and contextual information sharing – Digital copies of original materials to bring the reality of a time and place alive for students in the classroom

-- Assignment development – Creation of assignments that require engagement with Special Collections materials and meet course objectives
+- Assignment development – Creation of assignments that require engagement with Special Collections and Archives materials and meet course objectives